 Lunch – $7.15

 Non-residential students will receive a $1.00 discount for breakfast and a $2.00 discount for lunch, afternoon and dinner meals, to receive this discount you must present a valid Lycoming College I.D, card.

 It is required by College policy that all students must present their ID Card to gain admission to the dining room.
 Use of an I.D. card by an individual other than the cardholder is prohibited.
 A temporary ID may be obtained from Security for any board student who has lost their ID.

-Arrangements for take-out meals can be made through the Director of Catering, provided it is for an approved event scheduled through the Office of Student Programs.
+Arrangements for take-out meals can be made through the Director of Catering, provided it is for an approved event scheduled through the Office of Student Programs and Leadership Development.
 Student groups must first receive the approval for the event before the dining service will make the necessary arrangements.
 Students who will be eating their meals at the event must sign the approval form in order for the group to have the food provided at no extra cost.
 Students who sign this form may not eat that particular meal in the dining room.

 Dining Services will cater special meals for any group.
 A variety of different catering guides and options are available for student groups whose members are on the board contract are provided with some additional costs.
 Special meals for special events may be arranged with the catering director, based on the catering guide.
 These meals are available at the rates stated in the guide.
 Groups may also arrange for hors d'oeuvres for receptions, open houses, parties, and other events through the catering guide.

 Special diets for medical reasons can be provided for students certified by the College physician as eligible.
 When a student is restricted to his or her room for medical reasons by the College nurse or physician, a sick tray will be provided by the dining room, according to the orders of the physician.
 Students who require special diets for religious reasons can be accommodated in the dining hall.